AI Agents in Practice Beyond Coding

 The publishing pipeline works like software deployment:

-3. Quarto renders the full book as PDF and EPUB, using LaTeX under the hood.
+- Quarto renders the full book as PDF and EPUB, using LaTeX under the hood.
 I have never looked at the LaTeX.
-Vibe coding in its purest form.
+Vibe Coding in its purest form.

-5. Everything is versioned in Git.
-Andreas and I work like a software team: he writes articles, I review the merge request, approve it, and the next build publishes automatically.
+- Everything is versioned in Git.
+Andy and I work like a software team: he comments on my chapters, I review the pull request, approve it, and the next build publishes automatically.

 This workflow exists because AI agents are not reliable enough to trust blindly.
 Every generated output passes through version control and human review.
 The agent proposes.
-The human disposes.
+The human decides.

 Memory and Retrospectives